 Therapeutic Effects of Drumming

 Drumming is recognized as one of the most powerful and beneficial activities for humans’ development because it helps increase brain synapsis and coordination between different parts of your body.

 Playing the drums is highly beneficial for your mind and has a lot of positive effects on your brain health.

 Benefits for your mind (Drumming Improves Brain Health)

 The power of rhythm and drums and their benefits have been recognized since ancient times when tribal cadence was an integral part of daily life, celebrations, and also wars.

 Ritual drumming and rhythmic prayer have been integral parts of cultures everywhere in the world, since immemorial time.

 Mystics and musicians have recognized the power of rhythmic music for a long time.

-Different rhythms have been used in religious ceremonies for thousands of years to induce states of trance and help people focus and concentrate.
+Different rhythms have been used in religious ceremonies for thousands of years to induce states of trance and help people focus and concentrate, and recover from illness.

-An awaken vision of drumming, says that it puts you in the present moment, because while you are drumming you move your body and increase awareness toward the flow of life.
+This is why drumming is actually great for recreation, because it puts you in the present moment, While you are drumming you move your body and you can also increase awareness toward the flow of life.

 When you flow within the magic of the pace you don’t think about your past and you think about the future.

 Based on this view, playing is a moment of liberation, a moment when you are free to engage in the intensity of what you find satisfying or important, an opportunity to regain your creative edge and to start your own journey.

 Boost Brain Power

 Drumming is good for your brain as it boosts the power of your mind.

 Your brain coordinates your body movements, and that’s the reason why you are able to move your arms and legs at the same time when you are playing a rhythm.

 While you are playing the drums, the right and left hemisphere of your cerebrum have to coordinate properly to create a smooth groove.